wein.plus

 See under sheet.

-Leaves are the energy power plants of green plants and, next to the roots, the most important nutritional organs.
-In the vine, they form like the eyes (summer and winter eyes), tendrils and inflorescences (clusters or later grapes) as lateral outgrowths on the nodes of young growing shoots.
-As the shoot tip grows in length, new leaves continuously branch off, which develop in a variety-specific manner.
-With the help of leaf pigments such as chlorophylls, carotenoids and flavonoids, the light energy from the sun is absorbed by the leaves and converted into energy-rich glucose (grape sugar) and oxygen during photosynthesis using carbon dioxide and water.
-The carbon dioxide needed for this is absorbed from the air through the stomata (stomata ) mostly on the undersides of the leaves.
-The oxygen produced during the day escapes to the outside through these small stomata.
+Leaves are the energy powerhouses of green plants and, along with the roots, the most important nutritional organs.
+On the Rebstock, they develop just like the Auge, Ranken, and Blütenstände (clusters or later grapes) as lateral outgrowths at the Nodien (knots) of young growing Triebe.
+While the shoot tip grows in length, new leaves continuously branch off, developing in a variety-specific manner.
+With the help of leaf pigments such as Chlorophyll, carotenoids, and flavonoids, sunlight energy is absorbed by the leaves and converted during photosynthesis using Kohlendioxid and Wasser into energy-rich Glucose (grape sugar) and Sauerstoff.
+The necessary carbon dioxide is absorbed from the air through the Stomata (pores), usually on the underside of the leaves.
+Through these small pores, the oxygen produced during the day escapes into the atmosphere.

 Evapotranspiration & Guttation

-Due to the water vapour saturation deficit of the air, every plant cell constantly loses water, which evaporates outwards into the air.
-This complex process is called transpiration (evaporation of water on unvegetated or open land or water surfaces, on the other hand, is called evaporation).
-The constant loss is compensated for by the supply of water by the roots from the soil, so that...
+Due to the water vapor saturation deficit of the air, every plant cell constantly loses water, which evaporates into the air.
+This complex process is referred to as transpiration (the evaporation of water from bare or free land or water surfaces is called evaporation).
+The constant loss is compensated by the supply of water through the roots from...

 Voices of our members